rees-kyle/public_personal_knowledge_base/README.md

 ## Dendron

 Dendron is a note-taking extension for Visual Studio Code, designed to help users organize large collections of notes efficiently.
-Here’s a brief overview of its features and how to get started:
+Here’s a brief overview of its features:

 ### Key Features:
 - **Note Graph**: Provides a visual representation of the connections between your notes, making it easier to navigate and understand the relationships within your knowledge base.